-Verification: ExpressVPN’s no logs policies were also tested and verified when authorities in Turkey first attempted to coerce ExpressVPN to hand over data, and then seized their servers when that failed.
-They were not able to obtain any data as ExpessVPN did not have any logs to hand over.
+Verification: ExpressVPN’s no logs policies were also tested and verified when authorities in Turkey first attempted to coerce ExpressVPN to hand over data.
+When that didn’t work, authorities in Turkey seized ExpressVPN servers, but they were not able to obtain any data as ExpessVPN did not have any logs to hand over.

 ExpressVPN apps do have an option to share crash data, which provides ExpressVPN with information about app and network stability, but this can be easily disabled under settings.

 Of course, both VPN services enforce connection limits.
 This requires some kind of temporary authentication mechanism, but does not necessarily require data logs.